yukas/yukas.github.io/_posts/2015-10-22-anotomy-of-good-service-object.markdown

 ## Command/query separation

-Usually objects have two types of methods: commands and queries.
+Usually objects have two types of methods: *commands* and *queries*.
 Commands change something and return nothing, queries in opposite return current state without changing anything.
 This separation brings clarity in how and when you use particular method, so you don't endup in situation when asking object